 2015 was the deadliest year for trans women in the US, and 2016 began with several killings of trans women in one month- overwhelmingly Black trans women.
 Yet there were no actions taken to address or curb this wave of violence.
 LGBT people are dying, and our deaths are not reported in the news; they are not mourned or even noticed by politicians.
 To the government, the lives of LGBT people, especially LGBT people of color, have never mattered.

 In the face of this tragedy, some will call for prayers.
 Some will call for love.
 Some will call for peace.
 I call for us to organize with the spirit of Stonewall- demanding that not one more of us be killed and recognizing that our problems are not individual, but rather perpetuated by the US government- Republicans and Democrats.
-I will call for us to organize using our rage to destroy a system that does not care whether we live or die, whether we live free or in prison.
+I will call for us to organize using our rage to destroy a system that does not care whether we live or die.